shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Neck Connector Assembly
 The Neck Connector will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 2 servo horns
+ - 2x servo horns
- - 8 servo horn M3 screws
+ - 8x servo horn M3 screws
- - 2 black M3 screws from the motor packages
+ - 2x black M3 screws from the motor packages
- - 8 black rubber spacers from the motor packages
+ - 8x black rubber spacers from the motor packages
- - 3 JST cables
+ - 3x JST cables
- - 8 M3 x 16 mm hex screws
+ - 8x M3 x 16 mm hex screws
- - 8 square nuts
+ - 8x square nuts
+ - Motor ID 2
+ - Motor ID 1

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.